cs360f16/ContactManager-Example-C/README.md

 10. Wait for at least one positive comment from teammates.
   * If you get negative comments or suggestions, go back and edit the files.
   * **In your local repository on your computer:** `git add ...` `git commit .... ` `git push origin PUNETID_issue_XXX`.
 Go to #10.
+12. **From your web browser** Merge the pull request in the group repository.
+  * Note: The [GitHub Merge Button] (https://help.github.com/articles/merging-a-pull-request/) always does a `--no-ff` unless you specify [Squash and merge] (https://help.github.com/articles/about-pull-request-merges/).
-12. **From your web browser** Merge the pull request in the group repository.  **If the merge cannot happen automatically**, click "Use the command line" and follow the directions.
+  * **If the merge cannot happen automatically**, click "Use the command line" and follow the directions.
 Replace the https address in the pull request with the correct ssh address!  **It is best to do a fresh checkout into a new directory to resolve this conflict!** *Note: Pressing the SSH buttton may give you an error.
 Press the back arrow on your browser and try again or don't press the SSH button and just use the correct SSH address in line 2 of step 1.*
   * Step zero:
    ```
     cd ~/Documents;